thezerothcat/LaMulanaRandomizer/README.txt

 2.20
 -----------------------------
 Merged Fools' Randomizer changes into the main project.
 Random starting location is now available, with Inferno Cavern, Gate of Illusion, and Gate of Time Surface as possible options.
+Software cost of mirai rebalanced to 200MB.

 FOOL
 -----------------------------